Catharine Mastin: Career

 Since 2014 she has served as an advisor for the Gail and Stephen Jarislowsky Institute for Canadian Art as well as serving on the jury for Canada’s national portrait competition, the Kingston Prize in 2017 and in 2019.
 In 2017, Mastin volunteered for five years of service on the board of directors of the Ontario Association of Art Galleries including a term as president (2017-2018).
 In 2022, she served as an Adjunct Member in the Faculty of Graduate Studies in Art History at York University, Toronto, Canada.
+In 2024, as well as curating the exhibition, she wrote the book "Cobalt: A Mining Town and the Canadian Imagination" for the McMichael Canadian Art Collection in Kleinburg.

 Honours and awards

 In 1993 and 1995 her writing projects on Wyndham Lewis and colonial narratives in public art collections earned her curatorial writing awards from the Ontario Association of Art Galleries.
 In 1998, she was a two-time nominee for Canada’s Top 40 under 40 Award for outstanding professionals in all sectors.
-Her book on The Group of Seven in Western Canada was the first multi-authored volume on an important Canadian art movement and the also the one of the first volumes on the Group of Seven to include female writers; it remained on the Canadian best-seller list through the summer of 2002 and was released in a second edition in 2007.
+Her book on The Group of Seven in Western Canada was the first multi-authored volume on an important Canadian art movement and the also one of the first volumes on the Group of Seven to include female writers; it remained on the Canadian best-seller list through the summer of 2002 and was released in a second edition in 2007.